kpatino/dotfiles/README.md

 using github as a backup for my linux dotfiles and system configuration
 not all dependencies are required, they are just packages that are used in my configs
+docs folder contains some information on configuring sway (with gtk/gnome) if you don't want to search through the dotfiles to get something to work

 ## preview